-- (a) When a student's inappropriate behavior requires that the student be removed from the instructional setting or area under supervision, a district Behavior Referral Form must be completed by a staff member.
-Before the student is able to return to the instructional setting or area under supervision, a disposition from an administrator must be communicated to the staff member. - (b) Staff shall attempt a range of corrective measures before creating a behavior referral, unless it can be shown that there is a threat to the safety of students or staff or the behavior is such that the disruption to the educational environment can only be remedied by a referral. - (c) The district's Behavior Referral Form shall not be required in emergency situations.
-At the earliest possible time following the emergency situation, however, the staff member shall provide to the administrator a completed district Behavior Referral Form. - (d) The Board recognizes that the district's Behavior Referral Form may be used as a document in legal proceedings, and district employees are required to complete the district Behavior Referral Form in a professional manner. - (e) In cases where suspension may be applied, school administration must first determine if temporary placement in a virtual education setting, within their regular education al school placement. is appropriate in addressing the violation of the student code of conduct and does not endanger the safety and mental wellbeing of staff and students. - (f) A student who is or has been suspended from school shall be excluded from the building and prohibited from attending all classes and all activities held at school or on any premises controlled by the Milwaukee Board of School Directors.
+(a) When a student's inappropriate behavior requires that the student be removed from the instructional setting or area under supervision, a district Behavior Referral Form must be completed by a staff member.
+Before the student is able to return to the instructional setting or area under supervision, a disposition from an administrator must be communicated to the staff member.

+(b) The district's Behavior Referral Form shall not be required in emergency situations.
+At the earliest possible time following the emergency situation, the staff member shall provide to the administrator a completed district Behavior Referral Form.

+(c) The Board recognizes that the district's Behavior Referral Form may be used as a document in legal proceedings, and district employees are required to complete the district Behavior Referral Form in a professional manner.

+(d) A student who is or has been suspended from school shall be excluded from the building and prohibited from attending all classes and all activities held at school or on any premises controlled by the Milwaukee Board of School Directors.
 The student shall remain under immediate administrative supervision until the parent is contacted and the student can be sent home or until the end of the school day (whichever comes first).
-In all suspension cases, the suspended student shall be escorted out of the building. - (g) In cases in which documentation is provided showing chronic disruption or repeated violation of school rules, a referral to the Department of Student Services requesting a hearing with a Student Services supervisor for an appropriate disposition may be initiated. - (f) If the problem is not resolved by the previous steps, the matter should be referred to the senior director of the Student Services for an appropriate disposition.
+In all suspension cases, the suspended student shall be escorted out of the building.

+(e) In cases in which documentation is provided showing chronic disruption/repeated violation of school rules, a referral to the Office of Family Services Department of Student Services requesting a hearing with a Student Services sSupervisor for an appropriate disposition may be initiated. requesting a hearing with a Student Services Coordinator for an appropriate disposition.

+(f) If the problem is not resolved by the previous steps, the matter should be referred to the Senior Director of the Office of FamilyStudent Services for an appropriate disposition.

-(4) PEER COUNCIL
+(4) STUDENT COURTPEER COUNCIL

-Schools, after involvement from staff and the school community, may opt to implement a peer council to handle minor incidents that occur at school.
-Schools that opt to implement a peer council shall follow administrative guidelines related to confidentiality of student records, limitations of the peer council, and administrative review of the council's disposition, as well as other administrative guidelines that may be established to ensure that the peer council operates in the best interest of the district.
-In addition, every school that opts to implement a peer council shall be required to develop operating procedures for that peer council.
+Schools, after involvement from staff and the school community, may opt to implement a student court peer council to handle minor incidents that occur at school.
+Schools that opt to implement a student court peer council shall follow administrative guidelines related to confidentiality of student records, limitations of the student court peer council, and administrative review of the court's council's disposition, as well as other administrative guidelines that may be established to ensure that the student court peer council operates in the best interest of the district.
+In addition, every school that opts to implement a student court peer council shall be required to develop operating procedures for that student court peer council.